xphillyx/PostSharp.Samples/PostSharp.Samples.Xaml/README.md

 then go back and forth, restoring old state of the application.

 In the code of this example, you can see the `[Recordable]` aspect applied on the `ModelBase` class.
 By inheritance, all model classes will get the aspect.
-We had to change collections to `AdvisableCollection` so that changes to these collections are also recorded (however the UI does not demonstrate the ability to add or remove collections items).
+We had to annotate a few fields with `[Child]` and `[Reference]` custom attributes, and to change collections to `AdvisableCollection` so that changes to these collections are also recorded.

 `MainWindow.xaml` contains the Undo and Redo buttons provided by the `PostSharp.Patterns.Model.Controls` package.